 Outsourcing – what does it mean and how it can help me?

-The word ‘’outsource’’ originates from three words: outside, resource and using.
+The word ‘outsource’ combines two English words: outside and source — referring to obtaining resources or services from an external provider rather than handling them internally.
 To put it short: it means the transmission of tasks, projects and processes to the outside company.

 How does a Software House handle risk management?